vanus-labs/cdk-java/docs/index.md

 ## Introduction

-The cdk currently offers utilities to develop a source or a sink connectors including:
+The cdk aims to speed up the development of a vance connector by offering some utilities including:
 - HTTP implementations (either to handle general HTTP requests or CloudEvents)
 - Config implementation to load user-specific configs
 - The ability to interact with the Vance operator